DigiBP/digibp-saentis/README.md

         \/  /_____/            \/                    \/     \/             \/
 ```

 This repository contains an incident management workflow running on [Camunda BPM](https://docs.camunda.org).
 This repository is part of the group assignment of the Digitalization of the Business Processes (SS18) Module at the FHNW.
+Check out our [Presentation Slides](https://speakerdeck.com/joelschmid91/santis-group-digitalisation-of-business-processes) to get an overview of the process as well as the tools and technologies used.

 *Authors*
 * Jaime Ramirez, [jaime.ramirez@students.fhnw.ch](mailto:jaime.ramirez@students.fhnw.ch)